 I want to emphasise and show objectively that Digital Skills alone are not enough to produce a good standard of work for Submission, and by extension for students' career in industry.
-I want to do this by contextualising Digital Skills within students' overall creative practice, modelling a creative workflow of 'Inspiration, Development, Realisation' using a circular Analogue > Digital > Analogue process, more specifically using the approach of 'Thinking through Drawing'.
+I want to do this by contextualising Digital Skills within students' overall creative practice, modelling a creative workflow from Inspiration to Development and Realisation using a circular Analogue > Digital > Analogue process, more specifically using the approach of 'Thinking through Drawing'.